Abby Wambach: Personal life

+Wambach and Doyle are a part of the ownership group of Angel City FC of the National Women's Soccer League.

 In popular culture

 Television and film

 Wambach appeared in the HBO film, Dare to Dream: The Story of the U.S. Women's Soccer Team.
 She has made appearances on the Today Show, the Late Show with David Letterman, The Daily Show with Jon Stewart, and Good Morning America.
 She was featured on ESPN's In the Game with Robin Roberts in June 2012.

 In 2013, Wambach's biography was the focus of a one-hour ESPN documentary, Abby Head On.
 The same year, she appeared in the ESPN documentary series, Nine for IX.
 The Nine for IX documentary, The 99ers, in which Wambach appeared focused on the success and legacy of the national team that won the 1999 FIFA Women's World Cup.

 In April 2015, Wambach joined Alex Morgan on American Idol to announce that the show's season winner would record the official song for Fox's coverage of the 2015 FIFA Women's World Cup.
 In May of the same year, her likeness appeared on The Simpsons along with Alex Morgan and Christen Press.
 In December 2015, she starred in a commercial for Gatorade entitled "Forget Me".

 In July 2021, Wambach began hosting "Abby's Places", the first new series in the expansion of the Peyton's Places franchise on ESPN+.